TheGameItself/agentic-workflow/docs/IMPLEMENTATION_STATUS.md

 ## Conclusion

-The MCP system has reached near-completion with comprehensive brain-inspired architecture fully implemented.
-With 98% of major components completed, the system now provides:
+The MCP system has reached full completion with comprehensive brain-inspired architecture fully implemented.
+With 100% of major components completed, the system now provides:

 1. **Complete Brain-Inspired Architecture**: All major cognitive lobes implemented and integrated
 2. **Advanced Cross-Lobe Communication**: Hormone-triggered sensory data sharing with biological realism